top of page

 Gula has the ability to use illness or disease as punishment for disrespectful mortals.
 A related goddess, Ninkarrak, is invoked in sickness-causing curses.
 Gula doesn't take on this aspect.
 She cannot be invoked in curses.

-Gula is the most common figure depicted on kudurru or boundary stones.
-She is queen of all the medicine gods, goddesses and entities.
+She's the most common figure on kudurru or boundary stones, queen of all the medicine gods, goddesses and entities.
 Carvings show her seated on a throne.
-She's the most common goddess figure on Neo-Assyrian seals.
+She's the most popular goddess on Neo-Assyrian seals.

 By nature she's associated with death.
 In one hymn Gula says she can raise the dead from the Underworld Kur.
 An incantation invokes her to counter the harmful effects of Ereshkigal, Mesopotamian Goddess of Death and Queen of the Underworld.